Metadata Principles and Practices: Metadata Relationships

 2. Complete extra requirements for micro-credentialing participants:

-Learning objectives for this session include
+Learning objectives for this session may include:

 • Describe the role of relationships in enabling resource acquisition